telerik/blazor-docs/knowledge-base/menu-authorize-view.md

 ## Notes

+This article is also applicable to other navigation components such as the treeview and the drawer - the situation and concepts are the same.
+Some components (like the drawer and context menu) offer a full template where you can render HTML and components declaratively so you can avoid managing the Data collection (create an empty `List<object>` for it so there is a non-null object).

 A common question is whether it is possible to hide only items or their text with CSS based on authorization info used in the item template.
 Doing so would not be a good practice because: